-- Companies are listed by their specific function as a value-added receiler.
-Hardware/Product OFM cycteme added reseller: Hardware/Product OEM, Systems added reseller: Hardware/Product OEM, Systems House/Systems Integrator, Dealer/Distributor/Commercial House/Systems Dietributor/CEM Companies are listed by their specific function as a added reseller: Hardware/Product OEM, Systems OEM, Software Distributor/OEM.
-OEM, Software Distributor/OEM.
+- Companies are listed by their specific function as a value added receiler.
+Hardware/Product OEM Systems companies are listed by their specific function as added reseller: Hardware/Product OEM, Systems added reseller: Hardware/Product UEM, Systems House/Systems Integrator, Dealer/Distributor/Commercial OEM Software Distributor/OEM UEM, Software Distributor/UEM.

-OEMS/VARS by state/city in the International GEOGRAPHIC INDEX-Locate OEMS/VARS by state/city in the International the II a directory and by country/city in the International - GEUGHAPHIC INDEX-Locate UEMs/VAHs by state/city in the International the U.S. directory and by country/city in the International directory directory • APPLICATIONS INDEX-Expanded to include 186 specific • APPLICATIONS INDEX-Expanded to include 186 specific APPLICATIONS INUEX-Expanded to include 186 specific Expanded to include 186 specific are applications.
+• GEOGRAPHIC INDEX-Locate OEMS/VARs by state/city in the International the IIS directory and by country/city in the International the U.S. directory and by country/city in the International - directory.

+APPLICATIONS INDEX-Expanded to include 186 specific

+APPLICATIONS Eight basing expanded in each annication are - APPLICATIONS INUEX-Expanded to include 186 specific Expanded to include 186 specific applications.
 Firms having expertise in each application are applications.
-Firms having expertise in each application are applications. - IISted With address and phone number.
+Firms having expertise in each application are applications.
+IISted with address and phone number.

-\\COMPUTER VENDOR INDEX Value Model \\Computer principal computer employee \\Instead by their principal computer employee \\Inst CUMPUTER VENDUR INDEX-Value-agged reself listed by their principal computer suppliers.
-Model names/numbers of computers purchased are included in each firms' listing.
+• COMPUTER VENDOR INDEX-Value-added resellers are listed by their principal computer suppliers.
+Model UMPUTER VENUUH INUEX-Value-aqued resell isted by their principal computer suppliers.
+Model each firms' listing.

 • PERIPHERALS INDEX-Also new in the 1986 editions.

-• PERIPHERALS INDEX-Also new in the 1986 editions.
 PERIPHERALS INDEX-Also new in the 1986 editions.
-Also new in the 1986 editions.

-Prinpoint sales organizations by the computer peripherals they purchase for resale.
+Pinpoint sales organizations by the computer peripherals they purchase for resale.
+Thirty-eight senarate peripheral they purchase for resale.
+Pinpoint sales organizations by the computer peripheral they purchase for resale.
 Thirty-eight separate peripheral devices are included.

-More than just directories...profiles of the OEM, Both directories contain markete track industry around rates and the identify amerging markete track industry around rates and the identify amerging markete.
-VAR, ISO markel!
-Born directories contain an entire section of market statistics and which identify emerging markets, track industry growth rates among which identify emerging markets, track industry growth rates among which identify emerging markets, track industry growth rates among which it is and compare competitive market shares among the property and compare competitive markets. which identify emerging markets, track industry growth rates and which identify emerging markets, track industry growth rates and buying trends, and compare competitive market shares among buying trends, and compare competitive market shares among buying trends, and compare to the firms listed andors to the tirms listed.
-All data collected is analyzed, including the industries to which statistics annear their products statistics annear and all data collected is analyzed, including the industries annear and all data collected is analyzed.
+More than just directories...profiles of the OEM, Both directories contain an entire section of market statistics VAR, ISO market!

+Worn directories contain an entire section or market statistics which identify emerging markets, track industry growth rates and which identify emerging markets competitive market charge among trends and compare competitive market charge among trends. which identity emerging markets, track industry growth rates and buying trends, and compare competitive market shares among buying trends, and compare to the firms lieted vendors to the firms lieted. andors to the tirms listed.

+All data collected is analyzed, including the industries to which all data collected is analyzed, including the industries to which all data collected is analyzed, including the industries to which are considered their products.
 All data collected is analyzed, including the industries to these OEMs/VARs market their products.
-These OEMs/VARs market their products for each comparison of province years for each comparison of the by-side those of province years for each comparison. tnese UEMS/VAH's marker their products.
+Statistics appear these OEMs/VARs market their products. tnese UENS/VAHs market their products.
 Statistics appear side-by-side those of previous years for easy comparison. vendors to the firms listed.

 Order your copies today!

 The 1986 Directory of Systems Houses and Computer OEM's available for \$795.00 per copy.
-The 1986 International Directory of Systems Houses and The 1986 International Directory of Systems House Computer OEM's is available for \$345.00 per copy. is available for \$795.00 per copy omputer UEN'S IS available for \$345.00 per copy Both directories, when ordered at the same time, can be purchased for \$965.00.
+The 1986 International Directory of Systems Houses and Computer OEM's is available for \$345.00 per copy. is available for \$795.00 per copy. omputer UEN'S IS available for \$345.00 per copy.

+Both directories, when ordered at the same time, can be

-Purchased for \$965.00.
+Ircnased for \$465.00.

-Call today to order Your COPIES and ISOS.

-Call today to OEMs, VARs and ISOS.
+Call today to order your copies of these comprehensive Call today to order your copies of these colsources of computer OEMs, VARs and ISOs. purchased for \$965.00.
+800-446-1233 In Massachusetts call 617-964-8890

+Technical Publishing

-Sources of computer OEMs. purchased for \$965,00.
-800-446-1233 In Massachusetts call 617-964-8890 Technical Publishing 199 Wells Avenue, Newton Centre, MA 02159 BB acompany of the Dun & Bradstreet Corporation
+199 Wells Avenue, Newton Centre, MA 02159 BB a company of the Dun 8 Bradstreet Corporation

 Campbell Soup, Smith Barney, The Commonwealth of Virginia and USAir have all benefited from Peat Marwick's unequalled information systems development experience.

 Maybe you can, too.